ravimalde/football_weather_project/README.md

 # Executive Summary

 The goal of this project was to determine certain performance characteristics of division 1 and 2 German football teams over the 2011 season.
-The questions that were to be answered were as follows:
+The questions to be answered were as follows:

 1. What were the total number of goals scored by each team during the season?
 2. How many wins did each team earn during the season?